-Treatment guidelines for AAAs vary by aneurysm diameter.^{3, 4} Because larger AAA size is associated with higher rupture risk,^{3, 70} it is standard practice in men to consider surgical repair of aneurysms over 5.5 cm (as risk of aortic rupture < 5.5 cm is low) or those > 4.0 cm that have rapid growth indicated by an increase in 1.0 cm diameter in the previous 12 months.^{3, 4} Open repair has been a long-standing treatment for aneurysm repair.
+Treatment guidelines for AAAs vary by aneurysm diameter.
+Because larger AAA size is associated with higher rupture risk, it is standard practice in men to consider surgical repair of aneurysms larger than 5.5 cm (as risk of aortic rupture with AAA diameter <5.5 cm is low) or those larger than 4.0 cm that have rapid growth, indicated by an increase in 1.0 cm diameter in the previous 12 months.
+Open repair has been a long-standing treatment for aneurysm repair.
 However, since its first published use in the early 1980s, endovascular repair has transformed AAA repair and has become the far more common approach to repair intact AAAs.
-In the United States, endovascular aneurysm repair (EVAR) comprises 80 percent of all intact aneurysm repairs and 52 percent of ruptured AAA repairs.89 There are several advantages to EVAR which have contributed to its increased popularity, including a reduced operative time, avoidance of general anesthesia, less postoperative pain, and reduced blood loss.^{4, 90} The reduced short-term postoperative morbidity and mortality associated with EVAR is balanced with the increased risk of endoleaks, requiring lifelong monitoring with ultrasound or computed radiography imaging.^{91, 92}
+In the United States, endovascular aneurysm repair (EVAR) comprises 80 percent of all intact aneurysm repairs and 52 percent of ruptured AAA repairs.
+There are several advantages to EVAR which have contributed to its increased popularity, including a reduced operative time, avoidance of general anesthesia, less postoperative pain, and reduced blood loss.
+The reduced short-term postoperative morbidity and mortality associated with EVAR is balanced with the increased risk of endoleaks, requiring lifelong monitoring with ultrasound or computed radiography imaging.